ggohierroy/ggohierroy.github.io/_posts/2015-04-12-n-tier-architecture-with-entity-framework.markdown

 Both methods can have search criteria specified in order to filter the results.
 This will be done with the use of the `Filter` virtual method, which simply returns the whole set by default.
 You will need to override it to do any sort of real filtering.

-The first method, which returns a set of entities can be called from the back-end, the query can be done with `AsNoTracking()` specified, which can be useful at times.
-Tou can also specify lambda expressions which will be used to `Include()` related entities.
+The first method, which returns a set of entities, can be called from the back-end.
+The query can be done with `AsNoTracking()` specified, which can be useful at times.
+You can also specify lambda expressions which will be used to `Include()` related entities.

-The second method will be called by the controller, and returns a set of DTOs.
-The `ToSearchDTO` expression needs to be overriden for the results to be mapped to the DTO object.
+The second method is specifically for the controller to call, and returns a set of DTOs.
+The `ToSearchDTO` expression needs to be overriden to map the DTO specific properties.

 ### The Read Operation